Features of the HP EliteBoard G1a: the PC inside a keyboard

 What exactly is the HP EliteBoard G1a and why is it different?

-The HP EliteBoard G1a is a desktop PC disguised as a full keyboardwith a numeric keypad and a discreet office design.
+The HP EliteBoard G1a is a desktop PC disguised as a full keyboard , complete with a numeric keypad and a discreet office design.
 It's not a prototype or a crazy lab idea: HP is launching it as a commercial product and positioning it within the Next Gen AI PC category under Microsoft's Copilot+ brand.

-The beauty of the device is that you don't need a tower or a traditional laptop.You connect the keyboard to a compatible monitor using USB-C or Thunderbolt 4 (depending on the screen), you turn on the Bluetooth mouse that comes pre-paired, and that's it, you have a complete work environment with Windows 11 running on powerful x86 processors.
+The beauty of the device is that you don't need a tower or a traditional laptop : you connect the keyboard to a compatible monitor via USB-C or Thunderbolt 4 (depending on the screen), turn on the Bluetooth mouse that comes pre-paired, and that's it, you have a complete work environment with Windows 11 running on powerful x86 processors.

-HP is primarily targeting the EliteBoard G1a at the modern professional environment.In this world, where hybrid work, flexible offices, and shared desks are commonplace, many people already use their laptops closed and connected to external monitors.
-So HP asked themselves: if you're going to work like this anyway, why not simplify things as much as possible and just use the keyboard and laptop?
+HP is targeting the EliteBoard G1a primarily at the modern professional environment , where hybrid work, flexible offices, and shared desks are commonplace.
+Many people already use their laptops closed and connected to an external monitor, so HP asked themselves: if you're going to work like this anyway, why not simplify things as much as possible and just use the keyboard and laptop?

 HP EliteBoard G1a desktop design